RhysU/c99sh/README.md

 structures.

-A more entertaining example is an [OpenMP](http://openmp.org/wp/)-enabled Monte Carlo computation of Pi screaming like a banshee on all your cores ([c99shrc](openmp/c99shrc), [source](openmp/pi)):
+A more entertaining example is an [OpenMP](http://openmp.org/wp/)-enabled Monte Carlo computation of π screaming like a banshee on all your cores ([c99shrc](openmp/c99shrc), [source](openmp/pi)):

     #!/usr/bin/env c99sh